A BRIEF HISTORY OF GLASGOW

 Kelvingrove art gallery opened in 1901.
 The Kings Theatre in Bath Street was built in 1904.

 In the 1930s Glasgow suffered severe unemployment.
 Shipbuilding was one of the industries hardest hit by the depression, although it revived with the coming of the Second World War.

 On the other hand the first serious slum clearance in Glasgow began in the 1930s.
 In 1938 the Empire Exhibition was held on the site of Bellahouston Park.

 During the Second World War Glasgow suffered from German bombing along with other towns in Clydeside.
 However, Glasgow escaped severe damage.

 From the 1950s employment in Glasgow changed.
 In the 1930s most jobs were in manufacturing but in the 1960s and 1970s the situation changed so that most jobs were in service industries.

-In the 1960s and 1970s, like many cities, Glasgow embarked on a programme of slum clearance.
+In the 1960s and 1970s, like many cities, Glasgow embarked on a program of slum clearance.
 Large areas of the central city like Gorbals were demolished.
 Some people were re-housed in flats.
-Others were re-housed in 'overspill' towns such as Glenrothes, Irvine, East Kilbride, Cumbernauld and Livingstone.
+Others were re-housed in 'over spill' towns such as Glenrothes, Irvine, East Kilbride, Cumbernauld and Livingstone.

 Other houses were demolished to make way for the M8 motorway.
 The last trams in Glasgow ran in 1962.
 In 1965 a road tunnel under the Clyde was built.
 In 1970 Kingston Bridge was built.